ManneN1/BigDebuffs-Cata/README.md

 To download this addon, hit the **green "Code" button** and then select `Download ZIP`.

-Once the addon is finished downloading, extract the contents to your `Interface/AddOns` directory and **importantly** rename the folder from `BigDebuffs-Cata-master` to `BigDebuffs`.
+Once the addon is finished downloading, extract the contents to your `Interface/AddOns` directory and **importantly** rename the folder from `BigDebuffs-Cata-main` to `BigDebuffs`.

 ### Backport Notes
 The backport is based on BfA BigDebuffs.
 However, the backport does not contain any raid frame modifications (number of debuffs shown / crowd control effects).
 The backport is essentially a much improved version of LoseControl.